UNYA's clinical counsellors offer individual counselling to Indigenous youth ages 13 to 24.

 - Shaun: offers Naloxone training, primarily does outreach and can meet you to talk outside of UNYA, but also has counselling sessions at UNYA's main office

 How To Get Involved

 Counselling is available for Indigenous youth ages 13 to 24.

-You can call or email us to make an appointment (contact info below).
+Call or email us to make an appointment, through the contact info below.
 Our intake counsellor works on Mondays, and will respond to your message and connect you with a counsellor as soon as possible.